-Upon completion of data collection, the collected data were organized, tabulated; statistically analyzed by using an IBM personal computer with Statistical Package of Social Science (SPSS) version 22.
-Data were presented using descriptive statistics in form of number and percentage, mean, standard division, and Qualitative variables were comparing using the chi- square test.
-For quantitative data, person correlation coefficient (r) was used for correlation analysis and degree of significance was identified.
-A statistically significant difference considered if p-value was< 0.05.
-A highly significant statistically difference was considered if p-value was< 0.001.
+Upon completion of data collection, the collected data were arranged, tabulated; statistically analyzed by using an IBM individualized computer with Statistical Package of Social Science (SPSS) version 22.
+Data were presented using descriptive statistics in form of number and percentage, mean, standard division, and Qualitative variables were using the chi-square test. comparing quantitative data, person correlation coefficient(r) was used for correlation analysis and degree of significance was identified.
+A statistically significant difference was considered if p- value was<0.05.
+A highly statistically significant difference was considered if p- value was<0.001.